rkitover/windows-dev-guide/README.md

 If you want to publish a module to the PowerShell Gallery, you can follow this [excellent guide](https://jeffbrown.tech/how-to-publish-your-first-powershell-gallery-package/).
-Just be aware that `publish-module` doesn't exist anymore, and you should use `publish-psresource -repo psgallery` instead.
+Just be aware that the `publish-module` cmdlet is called `publish-psresource -repo psgallery` in newer versions of PackageManagement/PowerShellGet.
+Also look at the sources of other people's Gallery modules for ideas on how to do things.

 #### Miscellaneous Usage Tips